 As the College’s law enforcement agency, our officers wear distinctive uniforms and patrol in marked vehicles.
 We expect our officers to be proactive in dealing with on-campus investigations and all of us are a part of the department’s community-based policing program.
 This program is designed to partner with our community in both crime prevention and investigations.
 Our officers regularly meet with students and staff to identify needs or concerns.
 Campus Police officers are available 24 hours a day, 7 days a week.

 We also provide specialized training for students in physical assault prevention.
 This program, known as Rape and Aggression Defense (RAD) is offered year-round.
 Additionally, the Campus Police offer the A.L.I.C.E. active shooter response training.
 For further information about RAD, A.L.I.C.E., and course offerings, please contact the Campus Police Department.
 In addition, information regarding crime prevention tips can be obtained in our offices.

-Campus crime statistics associated with the federal government’s student-right-to-know laws can be found on this website in the Annual Security Report.
+Campus crime statistics associated with the federal government’s student-right-to-know laws can be found on this website in the Annual Security and Fire Safety Report.
 All statistics are reported annually to the federal government and are published for the review of our community.

 Black Hawk College is a wonderful place to receive an education.
 We have a committed and dedicated staff that cares deeply for the safety and protection of our students, faculty and staff.
 We are committed to providing professional police services to the Black Hawk College community.

 Illinois Compiled Statutes, Public Community College Act Chapter 110, Act 805, Sec.
 42.1